Mark Knudson: Milwaukee Brewers

 Knudson pitched as both a starter and long reliever for Milwaukee over the next five seasons, and in 1989 compiled an 8–5 record with a 3.35 ERA.
 In 1990, he earned a career-best 10 wins.

 After starting and gaining the victory on Opening Day 1991 against the Texas Rangers, Knudson contracted a virus that seriously affected his performance.
 He came down with a 103-degree fever and lost 10 pounds.
 He missed most of that season and was sent to Triple-A Denver to finish the year, where he helped the Zephyrs win the American Association championship.
 He was designated for assignment at the end of the year; when he refused, the club released him outright.

 Colorado Rockies

 Knudson spent the 1992 season in the San Diego Padres organization before signing with the expansion Colorado Rockies in 1993.
 He only pitched briefly for the team, however.
 After struggling and posting a 22.24 ERA in just four appearances, he permanently retired from the game.

 Personal life

-One week after he officially retired, Knudson's wife gave birth to triplets.
-A native of Denver, Knudson was the first hometown product to play for the Rockies.
+One week after he retired, Knudson's wife gave birth to triplets.
+A native of Denver, Knudson was the first hometown product to play for the Rockies.To date, he is the only person to have ever played high school baseball (Northglenn High School) college baseball (Colorado State) minor league baseball (Triple A Denver Zephyrs) and major league baseball (Colorado Rockies) in Colorado.
 During his career, Knudson posted wins over three of the four members of the 4,000 strikeout club, Nolan Ryan, Roger Clemens and Randy Johnson.

-Since retiring, Knudson has worked for the Rockies in Community Relations, and began a career in sports media.
-He has written a syndicated newspaper column since 1994, and is also a radio and television broadcaster.
+Since retiring, Knudson has worked in sports media, working for various print and website publications and radio stations.
+He was also a TV commentator on the Mountain West TV Network.
+He now writes weekly columns for Mile High Sports and is a high school baseball coach in suburban Denver.
+He has also published two books, "Pitching to the Corners" co-written with former teammate Don August and "Just Imagine" as historical fiction book about The Beatles.